d2s/Documentation/_posts/2018-04-12-HowtoUseRsyncOSX.md

 title:  "Important notes about RsyncOSX  and rsync"
 permalink: HowtoUseRsyncOSX
 ---
-Rsync is a file based synchronization tool.
-There is no custom solution for the backup archive.
-You can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.
-Be sure you understand the basics how rsync works before using RsyncOSX (and rsync).

 RsyncOSX is a GUI for the rsync command-line tool.
-The main use are:
+The main uses are:

 - synchronize and restore of local files on your Mac to remote servers connected to Internet and local network
 - synchronize and restore local files on Mac to local storage (attached disks)